-Julie Jones, a partner with the firm’s Environmental, Energy & Resources practice, focuses on environmental and land use counseling and litigation for complex development projects.
-She counsels clients regarding issues that arise under the California Environmental Quality Act, the Clean Water Act, the National Environmental Policy Act, the Endangered Species Act, the Coastal Zone Management Act, and a range of other California and federal statutes and common law doctrines that affect land use.
+Julie focuses on environmental and land use counseling and litigation for complex development projects.
+She resolves issues that arise under the California Environmental Quality Act, the National Environmental Policy Act, the Clean Water Act, federal and state species protection statutes, and a range of other local, state and federal statutes and common law doctrines that affect land use.
+An experienced litigator in California and federal courts, Julie defends projects and uses this experience to help clients obtain the approvals they need while avoiding or minimizing litigation risk.

-Julie is also an experienced litigator in trial and appellate advocacy in both state and federal courts.
-She regularly defends projects against CEQA and other claims.
-Successful CEQA litigation matters in which she has participated include overcoming challenges to a university/county agreement for trails, a city’s annexation process, a transportation sales tax ballot measure, a city/county agreement for provision of urban services, a transportation authority’s light rail extension, and a university development and roadway project.
+Litigation successes include overcoming challenges to a university/county agreement for trails, a transportation sales tax ballot measure, a city/county agreement to provision of urban services, a transportation authority’s light rail extension, and a university development and roadway project.
 Julie also represented a port in the successful defense of major expansion and dredging projects against NEPA and Endangered Species Act claims.

-Julie’s teaching engagements include sessions on CEQA fundamentals and recent developments for clients, professionals and national associations.
+Julie's teaching engagements include sessions on CEQA and NEPA for clients, professionals and industry associations.